Facebook Pixel How to Use HDR Merge in Lightroom: A Step-By-Step Guide

 HDR merge in Lightroom

-The water looks different in each version of the photo so I set Deghost to High.
-The deghosted area (shown in red below) covers all of the water – when I compare the three original images I can see that Lightroom has used the water from the first photo in the sequence, avoiding the ghosting that would be caused by merging three photos with a different level of water in each shot.
+The water looks different in each version of the photo, so I set the Deghost Amount to High.
+Note that the deghosted area (shown in red below) covers all of the water – when I compare the three original images, I can see that Lightroom has used the water from the first photo in the sequence, avoiding the ghosting that would be caused by merging three photos with a different level of water in each shot.

 HDR merge in Lightroom